cs-group-4/order-tracker/README.md

 # order-tracker
-We create a java application for an order tracker
+In this project we will create a java program for an order tracker.